mohansakireddy/retail/README.md

 ## Features
 - Calculates rewards points for transactions of last three months for each and every customer.
 - provides REST endpoints to fetch rewards.
-- Uses H2 in-memory database for test data, initialized via data.sql.
+- Uses MySQL as database for storing data, initialized via data.sql.

 ## API Endpoints